akku lebensdauer

 What is a lithium-Ion battery made of?

 The electrodes themselves are typically designed using graphite and a metal oxide applied on cooper or aluminum foil.
 In between both electrodes is a separator used to prevent battery shorting.
 An electrolyte gel surrounds the middle to aid in conducting the ions.
+This basic structure illustrates the core materials used in lithium ion batteries, which are constantly evolving to improve efficiency, energy density, and safety.

 Lithium-Ion batteries – Possible applications